-OpenAIR provides mission-based organizations – nonprofits, non-governmental organizations (NGOs), charities, schools and others – with both a new, professionally-designed, accessible website that accommodates all visitors, and with expanded awareness about accessibility issues.
+OpenAIR provides mission-based organizations – non-profits, non-governmental organizations (NGOs), charities, schools and others, in any country – with both a new, professionally-designed, accessible website that accommodates all visitors, and with expanded awareness about accessibility issues.
 Your organization gets more than a new website; your organization becomes a more-welcoming organization online – and maybe offline as well.

 People with disabilities want to donate, volunteer and otherwise support causes they care about.
 Like all people, they love the arts, animals, and the environment, they enjoy beautiful parks and fun outdoor activities, they support education, they want serious social problems addressed, and they want to be involved in these causes – as employees, as donors, as volunteers and as clients.
 But if your organization’s web site isn’t accessible to them, you leave them out – and that means you leave out potential donors, volunteers, clients, ideas, talent and more.